Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Graph Embedding and its optimization problem

-Multi-view extensions using intrinsic and penalty graphs for jointly determining data transformations for data coming from multiple input spaces (views) have also been proposed.
-As was shown in \cite{cao2018generalized}, several standard multi-view methods such as Multi-View Fisher Discriminant Analysis~\cite{diethe2008multiview}, Partial Least Squares~\cite{wold1984collinearity}, (deep) Canonical Correlation Analysis~\cite{andrew2013dcca}, and Multi-view Discriminant Analysis~\cite{kan2016mvda} can be expressed as specific instantiations of the problem in \cref{Eq:TraceRacioV}, which exploit the view label information to define corresponding intrinsic and penalty graphs.
+Extensions which use intrinsic and penalty graphs to jointly determine transformations for data from multiple input spaces (views) have also been proposed.
+As was shown in \cite{cao2018generalized}, several such methods (called multi-view methods), including Multi-View Fisher Discriminant Analysis~\cite{diethe2008multiview}, Partial Least Squares~\cite{wold1984collinearity}, (deep) Canonical Correlation Analysis~\cite{andrew2013dcca}, and Multi-view Discriminant Analysis~\cite{kan2016mvda} can be expressed as specific instantiations of the problem in \cref{Eq:TraceRacioV}, which exploit the view label information to define corresponding intrinsic and penalty graphs.
 Moreover, the Multi-view Nonparametric Discriminant Analysis~\cite{cao2017mvnda} and Deep Multi-view Learning to Rank~\cite{cao2019deepMVLR} methods have been formulated based on the problem in \cref{Eq:TraceRacioV} for retrieval and ranking problems.